enjaku4/rabarber/README.md

 Facing a problem or want to suggest an enhancement?

-- **Open a Discussion**: If you have a question, experience difficulties using the gem, or have an improvement suggestion, feel free to use the Discussions section.
+- **Open a Discussion**: If you have a question, experience difficulties using the gem, or have a suggestion for improvements, feel free to use the Discussions section.

 Encountered a bug?